Skip to main content

 January 3, 2024

-Les Jacobowitz, Dan Jasnow, Brian Farkas, Diandra Molina
+Les Jacobowitz, Brian Farkas, Diandra Molina

 For better or worse, generative artificial intelligence (GenAI) is already transforming the way we live and work.
 Within two months of its initial release to the public, ChatGPT reached 100 million monthly active users, making it the fastest-growing consumer application in history.